 Lt.
 Gen. Brooks L. Bash is Vice Commander, Air Mobility Command, Scott Air Force Base, Illinois.
-The command is responsible for the U.S. Air Force's air mobility strategic transportation mission with a fleet of over 1,250 aircraft.
-AMC provides rapid, flexible, global reach for America from 12 major air installations in the United States and nearly 100 locations worldwide.
-More than 141,500 active duty, Air National Guard and Air Force Reserve Airmen constitute the total-force air mobility community, providing combat delivery, strategic airlift, air refueling, and aeromedical evacuation, presidential and senior-leader air transport in support of national interests.
+The command is responsible for the U.S. Air Force's air mobility strategic transportation mission with a fleet of over 1,160 aircraft.
+AMC provides rapid, flexible, global reach for America from 12 major air installations in the U.S. and nearly 100 locations worldwide.
+More than 118,000 active-duty, Air National Guard and Air Force Reserve Airmen comprise the total-force air mobility community, providing combat delivery, strategic airlift, air refueling, and aeromedical evacuation, Presidential and senior leader air transport in support of national interests.

 General Bash began his military career as a 1981 graduate of the U.S. Air Force Academy.
 He has been an operational commander at the squadron, group, wing and task force levels.
 The general served as the Deputy Executive Secretary for the National Security Council in the Executive Office of the President under the Clinton and George W. Bush Administrations.
 Prior to his current assignment, he served as the Director for Logistics, The Joint Staff.
 He also served as the Pacific Air Forces Vice Commander, and in 2011 deployed as the Pacific Command Air Component Coordination Element during Operation Tomodachi supporting the Japanese earthquake, tsunami and nuclear radiation relief efforts.

 General Bash has deployed as Commander, 4413th Air Refueling Squadron in support of Operation Southern Watch; as the Deputy Director of Mobility Forces in support of mobility operations for operations Enduring Freedom and Iraqi Freedom; and in 2005 he was the Director of Mobility Forces for Operation Unified Assistance supporting tsunami relief efforts throughout South Asia.
 He also served and was awarded the Bronze Star while the Commander, 321st Air Expeditionary Wing and Commander, Coalition Air Force Training Team while deployed to Baghdad, Iraq.

-1981 Bachelor of Science degree in management, U.S. Air Force Academy, Colorado Springs, Colo.
+1981 Bachelor of Science in Management, U.S. Air Force Academy, Colorado Springs, Colo.

-1986 Master of Science degree in administration, Central Michigan University, with honors
+1986 Master of Science in Administration, Central Michigan University, with Honors

 1987 Distinguished graduate, Squadron Officer School, Maxwell AFB, Ala.

-1990 Combat Aircrew Training School, Nellis AFB, Nev.
+1990 Distinguished graduate, Combat Aircrew Training School, Nellis AFB, Nev.

 1992 Master of Arts in national security and strategic studies, Naval War College, Newport, R.I.